Auburn hires Liberty's Hugh Freeze, who's coming back to SEC

 Instead, the personal misconduct matter was uncovered and he was forced to resign in July 2017.

-He was out of college coaching for two years before landing in 2019 at Liberty, where he has gone 34-15 in four seasons, including 8-4 this year.
+He was out of college coaching for two years before landing in 2019 at Liberty, where he has gone 34-15, including 8-4 this year.
 The Flames ended the season with three straight losses, including a 49-14 blowout against New Mexico State.

 Freeze acknowledged his interest in the Auburn job after that game Saturday.